 You’ll Need Your Routing Number

 Your routing number — sometimes called an ABA — is an extremely useful piece of information when it comes to your banking life.
-Your Citibank routing number appears on your checks, or you can get it by contacting your bank directly.
+Your Citi routing number appears on your checks, or you can get it by contacting your bank directly.

 Be sure to verify the routing number before you send your cash.
 If it’s off by even one digit, your money could go somewhere else.